Time-Uniform Confidence Spheres for Means of Random Vectors: Introduction

-Meanwhile, \citet{manole2023martingale} provide anytime-bounds on the mean of random vectors using reverse submartingales.
-Their bounds achieve the optimal rate of $\sqrt{\log\log (t)/t}$ \citep{darling1967confidence}.
-Their results are most comparable to our results on for sub-Gaussian distributions, as they do not hold under heavy tails.
-We will discuss the relationship further in Section~\ref{sec:light-tailed}.
-As for anytime bounds under heavy-tails, \citet{wang2023catoni} provide confidence sequences which hold under a finite $k$-th moment assumption for $k\in(1,2]$.
-Our additional results in Appendix~\ref{sec:catoni_direction} can be seen as an extension of their ideas to the multivariate setting, though such an approach does not lead to closed-form bounds.
+Meanwhile, \citet{manole2023martingale} provide anytime bounds on the mean of random vectors using reverse submartingales.
+Their bounds achieve the optimal iterated-logarithm rate of $\sqrt{\log\log (t)/t}$ \citep{darling1967confidence}.
+Their results are most comparable to our results for isotropic sub-exponential distributions, as they do not hold under heavy tails and are not dimension-independent.
+We are also able to handle slightly more general distributional assumptions, as \citet{manole2023martingale} work only with iid data.
+We will further discuss the relation to their work in Section \ref{sec:light-tailed}, but suffice it to say here that we can employ a geometric ``stitching method'' (a common tool in sequential analysis), yielding a bound which matches this optimal rate and has smaller constants.
+As for anytime bounds under heavy-tails, \citet{wang2023catoni} provide CSs for scalar random variables which hold under a finite $k$-th moment assumption for $k\in(1,2]$.

-Finally, let us briefly discuss robust estimation.
-In the fixed-time setting there has been substantial work on the topic (see, e.g., \citet{prasad2020robust1,prasad2020robust2,diakonikolas2019robust,hopkins2020robust}).
-In the sequential univariate setting, \citet{huber1965robust} and \citet{quang1985robust} studied robust statistical tests, which are intimately linked with confidence sequences.
-They, however, work in a parametric setting.
-The nonparametric setting was recently studied by \citet{wang2023huber} who provide robust confidence sequences for heavy-tailed distributions.
-Our work will employ their framework (extended to the multivariate setting) which generalizes the widely used concept of Huber contamination.
+Much closer to the spirit of our work are the papers of \citet{zhivotovskiy2024dimension}, \citet{nakakita2024dimension}, and \citet{giulini2018robust}.
+All three use the same variational principle that is at the heart of our method to study the concentration of singular values of light-tailed random matrices~\citep{zhivotovskiy2024dimension}, the means of heavy-tailed random matrices~\citep{nakakita2024dimension}, and to estimate the Gram operator in Hilbert spaces~\citep{giulini2018robust}.
+While the underlying perspective is similar to our own, our goals are distinct.
+Moreover, these authors work in the fixed-time setting and none handle martingale dependence.
+Despite these differences, however, we believe that these three papers along with our own suggest that the variational approach to concentration is a promising research avenue.